Satisfactory-Clips-Archive/Media-Search-Archive/README.md

 # Changelog

+## 2022-04-10
+* adjusting styles for alt layout of external videos

 ## 2022-04-09
 * made improvements to handling of ./app/part-continued.php
 * added support for alterntaive layout of external videos